-Malavika serves as a member of the Steering Committee of the Digital Identity Research Initiative (DIRI) at the Indian School of Business, and the Steering Committee of the Data Governance Network at the IDFC Institute in India.
+Malavika serves on the Steering Committees of the Digital Identity Research Initiative (DIRI) at the Indian School of Business, and the Steering Committee of the Data Governance Network at the IDFC Institute.
 She is a member of the Asian Privacy Scholars Network.
 She was a 2018 fellow of the Chevening Financial Services Fellowship at King’s College London, and a 2016 fellow of the On Purpose social enterprise leadership programme.
-Malavika graduated with an MPhil in Public Policy from the University of Cambridge and completed a five-year undergraduate law degree at the National Academy of Legal Studies and Research (NALSAR), Hyderabad.
+Malavika holds an MPhil in Public Policy from the University of Cambridge and a B.A., LL.B.(Hons) degree from the National Academy of Legal Studies and Research (NALSAR), Hyderabad.